4 Tips to Promote Student Learning in the Library

 - Grades: 1–2, 3–5, 6–8

-21st-century-learners need 21st-century research skills.
+Twenty-first-century learners need 21st-century research skills.
 In an effort to enhance student use at the library and incorporate more meaning and purpose into class library trips, I use the following ideas in my classroom.

 Before our first trip to the library as a class, I discuss the following questions with my students: